microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 To access the features of the latest revision only (eg. to output sound only on the speaker and not the edge connector), you will need to add additional code to your programs.
 This ensures that the default editor experience continues to work for everyone, regardless of the board revision.

 Features that are common to all board variants will work in the same way they always have.
-For example, you will be able to use the same blocks in MakeCode to use the acceleromater on any board revision.
+For example, you will be able to use the same blocks in MakeCode to use the accelerometer on any board revision.

 ### Makecode
-You can use the latest board revision in the beta editor [https://makecode.microbit.org/beta](https://makecode.microbit.org/beta) alongside the current revision.
+You can use the latest board revision in the live micro:bit editor [https://makecode.microbit.org](https://makecode.microbit.org) alongside the current revision.

-#### Using the new features in MakeCode beta
+#### Using the new features in MakeCode

 The Microphone and Logo touch features can be found in the Input menu